runvnc/bcryptnim/README.md

 ======

 This is a Nimrod wrapper for the bcrypt C library.
 It also includes some BSD code for arc4random.
-Since these are FreeBSD/OpenBSD code files, the license is BSD.
-Also see the source files for some requirements such as a certain person who must be named.
+Since these are FreeBSD/OpenBSD code files, the license is BSD, or as stated at the top of the source files.
+"This product includes software developed by Niels Provos."

 ### Usage example: